Kin Price Tops $0.0000 (KIN)

 About Kin

 KIN uses the hashing algorithm.
-It launched on September 12th, 2017.
+It was first traded on September 12th, 2017.
 Kin’s total supply is 9,999,999,195,053 tokens and its circulating supply is 2,207,205,857,150 tokens.
-The official website for Kin is www.kin.org.
 Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
-Kin’s official message board is kin.org/news.
+The official website for Kin is www.kin.org.
+The official message board for Kin is kin.org/news.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.